Nová Paka: Etymology

 The name Paka appeared in its initial form as Paká.
 The meaning of the adjective paká is unclear.
 It probably meant 'opposite' (opačná in modern Czech), and probably referred to its location on the shady slopes, away from the sun.
 Already from the 14th century, two settlements (Stará Paka – 'old Paka' and Nová Paka – 'new Paka') were distinguished.

 Geography

 Nová Paka is located about 13 km northeast of Jičín and 37 km northwest of Hradec Králové.
-It lies in a hilly landscape of the Giant Mountains Foothills.
+It lies in a hilly landscape in the Giant Mountains Foothills.
 The highest point is at 568 m above sea level.
+The Rokytka Stream flows through the town.

 History

 The first written mention of Nová Paka is from 1357 with regard to the installation of new vicar to the Church of Saint Nicholas.
-During these times the town was called Mladá Paka ("Young Paka").
+During these times the town was called Mladá Paka ('young Paka').

 In 1563, the almost entire town was destroyed by fire.
 In 1586, the plague killed approximately half of the citizens.
 Another 450 people died of plague in 1625.
 In 1643, during the Thirty Years' War, the town was pillaged by the Swedish army.
 A fire in 1666 destroyed the northern part on the town square.